Kyle Tucker Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.56 team ERA that ranks 16th among all league pitching staffs.
+- The Pirates have the 21st-ranked team ERA across all league pitching staffs (4.91).

-- Pirates pitchers combine to rank 20th in baseball in home runs surrendered (13 total, 1.4 per game).
+- The Pirates rank 19th in baseball in home runs allowed (13 total, 1.3 per game).

-- The Pirates will look to Contreras (1-0) in his second start of the season.
+- Keller (1-0) gets the start for the Pirates, his third of the season.

-- The righty last pitched on Tuesday against the Boston Red Sox, when he went 5 2/3 innings, allowing one earned run while giving up three hits.
+- His most recent appearance came on Wednesday against the Boston Red Sox, when the right-hander threw seven innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.